Internet Explorer 9

+As of 2013, Internet Explorer 9 is the last version to support Windows Vista SP2 – with its server counterpart Windows Server 2008 SP2 – and Windows 7 RTM – with its server counterpart Windows Server 2008 R2 RTM – as Internet Explorer 10 required Windows 7 SP1 and Windows Server 2008 R2 SP1.

 History

 Development

 Development of Internet Explorer 9 began shortly after Internet Explorer 8 was released.
 Microsoft began taking features suggestions through Microsoft Connect soon after Internet Explorer 8 was released.
 The Internet Explorer team focused on improving support and performance for HTML5, CSS3, SVG, XHTML, JavaScript, hardware acceleration, and the user interface featuring agility and "a clean new design".

 Microsoft first announced Internet Explorer 9 at PDC 2009 and spoke mainly about how it takes advantage of hardware acceleration in DirectX to improve the performance of web applications and improve the quality of web typography.